ssmirr/appdev-chapters/active-record.md

-# ApplicationRecord
+# ActiveRecord

-`ApplicationRecord` is part of Ruby on Rails, and is one of the primary reasons to choose Rails.
-If you define a class, e.g. `Contact`, and inherit from `ApplicationRecord`:
+`ActiveRecord` comprises a set of classes within Ruby on Rails that help us interact with our database, and is one of the most powerful reasons to choose Rails.
+For example, if we define a class, e.g. `Contact`, and [inherit](https://chapters.firstdraft.com/chapters/769#inheritance){:target="_blank"} from `ApplicationRecord`:

 ```ruby
 class Contact < ApplicationRecord